Feast of the Assumption: Celebrating Mary’s Ascension

 What Catholics Believe

 The idea of Mary’s Assumption has been around since the early days of the Church.
 Catholics believe that when Mary’s life on earth ended, God took her up to heaven, body and soul.
-This belief is a key part of and shows how important Mary is in the faith.
+This belief is a key part of Catholic teachings and shows how important Mary is in the faith.

 In 1950, Pope Pius XII made it official.
 He declared this belief as dogma in a document called Munificentissimus Deus.
 This means that Mary, after finishing her life on earth, was taken up to heaven by God’s grace (Catholic News Agency).
 The Church emphasizes that Mary didn’t go to heaven by her own power but was lifted up by God.